CyberReaper00/pwsh-config/README.md

-Just the config file for my WinTer workspace
+Just the config file for my Powershell workspace that I use in WinTer